There are lots of ways you can get outdoors and enjoy our parks and green spaces.

 If you're interested in becoming a volunteer ranger, email firstname.lastname@example.org and we'll guide you through the process.

-There are a range of volunteering opportunities across our parks and green spaces.
+There are several ways you can volunteer across our parks and green spaces.
 You can find out more about volunteering in Barnsley here.

 - park maintenance